axibase/axibase-charts/syntax/functions.md

 ### Description
 Arrays generated from `csv` use the `.values()` method.
 This function returns a sorted array of unique values in the column defined by the parameter `column_name`.
-The generated array has the `.escape()` method which escapes commas in each element.
+The generated array contains the `.escape()` method which escapes commas in each element.

 ### Syntax